 In 12 years of mentoring, I've never met a topper who regretted attempting too early.
 I've met many who regretted skipping — usually because the 'better preparation' they promised themselves never materialised.
 The aspirants who attempt regularly develop a calmer relationship with the exam; those who hoard attempts develop superstitions.

-The one exception is Keerthana H S, who admits in her interview that she under-prepared for attempts 1-4 (working full-time) and only got serious from attempt 5.
+The one common exception is the candidate who under-prepared for early attempts (often while working full-time) and only got serious from attempt 5.
 The lesson there isn't "skip more" — it's "prepare better while attempting".

 Mentor's note: Attempts are a resource that decay whether or not you use them.
 Use them productively, get feedback, and grow.
 The exam rewards iteration.